 You’ll typically start by playing small roles in independent or low-budget projects and gradually advance to higher paying roles in larger movie productions.

-Are you considering a career as an actor?
+Are you considering a career as an actor or in the film industry?
 Perhaps you’ve already made a mark in the industry and would like to share your thoughts and experiences, as well as insider tips, with aspiring actors?
 Join the conversation down below and let us know!

 Don’t forget to check out who are the highest paid actresses of all time!